Landonian7/HalflifeSimulation/README.md

 # HalflifeSimulation
-Just for question #7
+Just for question #7.

 ## Description

-Simulates the decay of a material given a set of variables
+Simulates the decay of a material given a set of variables.

 ## Authors